June 08 2020 – Gergana Damyanova

 Dapper Dan (1944-)

-Daniel Day, also known as Dapper Dan, started his business in New York in the 80s.
-He first aspired to be a clothing wholesaler, however, he struggled to get the fabrics and furs he needed as most companies refused to do business with him - because of his race or location.
+Daniel Day, also known as Dapper Dan, is one of the most famous black designers.
+He started his business in New York in the 80s.
+First he aspired to be a clothing wholesaler, however, he struggled to get the fabrics and furs he needed as most companies refused to do business with him - because of his race or location.
 This pushed him to teach himself textile printing and resulted in him inventing a new process for screen printing onto leather.
 His clientele was inspired by the flamboyance of icons like Frank Sinatra and Sammy Davies Jr. and later converged towards his s designs.
 Dapper Dan is well-known for his work in hip hop dressing LL Cool J, The Fat Boys, Eric B. & Rakim, Bobby Brown, Big Daddy Kane and famous boxers like Mike Tyson.

 Dapper Dan's signature textile designs included logo from big In 2017, Gucci released a based on Dapper Dan's 1989 custom-made for Diane Dixon but without giving credit to him.
 There was a backlash after Dixon posted a photo of the Gucci next to her original one requesting Dapper Dan to get credit for his work.
 This resulted in a partnership between Dapper Dan and Gucci for a line and a new atelier in becoming the first house store in . houses like Gucci, Louis Vuitton and Fendi.
 This resulted in numerous counterfeiting raids and litigation leading to his eventual closure in 1992.
 His designs, however, remained an influential part of